Improving Diversity in the Workplace

-Yes, although previously we have discussed the innate biases that still exist in the hiring practices of many companies today, there are some inspiring businesses that are realizing the benefits of having a diverse workforce and are finding creative ways of achieving this.
+In Volume 1 and Volume 2, we have discussed the innate biases that still exist in the hiring practices of many companies today.
+There are some inspiring businesses that are realizing the benefits of having a diverse workforce and are finding creative ways of achieving this.
+Check out these 3 case studies for improving diversity.

 “At BAE Systems we value diversity because it benefits our people and helps our business grow.
 A diverse workforce, with employees drawn from all backgrounds, encourages innovation, improves productivity and brings us closer to our customers.
 As a result, we aim to create an inclusive environment where every one of our employees is valued and has the opportunity to fulfill their potential and contribute to our business success.
 However, like many companies notably in the Engineering sector, we also recognize that we have underrepresented groups, therefore, see it as important to take positive action to improve the diversity within our Company.”